 I started to reflect on what I do to make my job easier and to allow me to manage upwards of 50 projects at a time.
-Here are a few tools and principles that I have found helpful in managing many projects simultaneously
+Here are a few tools and principles that I have found helpful in managing many projects simultaneously.

 For each of my clients, I create a simple project status/budget report that includes the information that the customer wants to see.
 For example, with one customer, I have a percent complete column for each task.
 For another client, I simply present a budget compliance report showing actual hours used vs. budgeted for the various roles on the project.

-Take responsibility for communication.
-In all of my meetings, I recognize that it is my responsibility to ensure that internally and externally we communicate clearly as to not be misunderstood.
+In all of my meetings, I recognize that it is my responsibility to ensure that internally and externally we communicate as not to be misunderstood.
 Although I don’t always completely understand the technical jargon being discussed between project team members and customers, I pay close attention to verbal and non-verbal cues of misunderstanding.

-Be responsive.
 As much as possible, I respond to all communications as quickly as possible.
 Even if I don’t have the answer to a question or solution to a problem immediately, I let the customer know that they have been heard and we are working to address the item.

 There’s an old adage, “Treat others the way you want to be treated.”
 While this lesson has its place, I think the more appropriate version for a project manager would be, “Treat others the way they want to be treated.”
 All of my customers and project team members are different (and different than me).
 As such, I find that things go better if I focus on interacting with others the way they like to be interacted with.
 For example, one of my team members works better with only one assignment at a time, so I manage the queue of work for him and do my best to deliver one assignment at a time.
 I have a customer who doesn’t want to set up a weekly follow-up meeting, but instead wants to receive constant updating as soon as I have new information on the project.